-The 20 essential baby registry items you need
+The 20 essential items you need on your baby registry

 1. Crib.
 You probably need one eventually but there are more economical and space saving (if you want baby in your bedroom) options to consider for the first few months, like co-sleepers, bassinets, or baby baskets (which are more humane than they sound).